Follow @scope_views

 For photography with a DLSR you will need to use the extension tube.
 The DZ makes for an excellent astrograph out of the box, with a flat field for a doublet, good coverage at full frame and low levels of violet bloat, as you can see from the unprocessed full frame sub below.

 The focuser has in I.D. of 67mm to avoid vignetting with larger sensors.
-A reducer/flattener is available (see accessories section).
+Both an expensive reducer and cheaper flattener are available (see accessories section).

 I found the focuser accurate enough and free of image shift for imaging with a DSLR, the lock likewise very progressive and free of image shift.